katiesvt/grunt-phpdocumentor/README.md

 > Runs the PHPDocumentor documentation generator tool.

-This build include phpDocumentor version 2.0.0a12, other versions can be specified by the `bin` option
+This build includes phpDocumentor version 2.0.1, other versions can be specified by the `bin` option

 This plugin runs the command : ```phpdoc -d dir -t target```.